Photo by Chuck Choi

 Where can I park to visit the ICA?

 The ICA does not own a parking lot.
 Limited street parking is available near the museum.
 Paid parking lots are also available, and visitors may be dropped off right in front of the museum.
 See additional parking options here.

-The ICA will continue to use the Watershed as a food distribution site through September 3, 2020.
-In partnership with East Boston community organizations and the museum’s caterer, The Catered Affair, more than 2,000 boxes of much-needed fresh produce and dairy will be delivered to East Boston families by the end of the summer.
-The Watershed’s previously scheduled programming, including a new site-specific installation by artist Firelei Báez, is postponed until 2021.
+The ICA will continue to use the Watershed as a food distribution site through spring.
+In partnership with East Boston community organizations and the museum’s caterer, The Catered Affair, more than 2,000 boxes of much-needed fresh produce and dairy have already been delivered to East Boston families.
+The Watershed will reopen to the public in summer 2021 with a new site-specific installation by artist Firelei Báez.

 Are timed tickets required?